RajaBorusu/DEVOPS-project-with-GIT-MAVEN-JENKINS-TOMCAT/README.md

 # 🚀 DevOps End-to-End Project with Git, Maven, Jenkins & Tomcat

 ## 📌 Project Overview
-This project demonstrates a **CI/CD pipeline** using **GitHub → Jenkins → Maven → Tomcat**.
+This project demonstrates a **CI/CD pipeline (Freestyle Job)** using **GitHub → Jenkins → Maven → Tomcat**.

-It automates fetching source code, building with Maven, and deploying to Tomcat.
+It automates:
+- Fetching code from GitHub
+- Building artifacts using Maven
+- Deploying to Tomcat server

 ---